-- Changes in your organizational management/project administration, unless specified in your award document. - If there are significant changes to the leadership or senior staff of your organization and/or the project director, you must submit a personnel update.
-Refer to the How to Manage your NEA Award Handbook for details. - Changes in artists, participants, or project partners not identified as committed/confirmed in the approved project. - Changes to subrecipients identified as eligible applicants in your approved project. - Addition or removal of auxiliary programming provided the activity is allowable and it does not impact the overall project scope.
+- Changes in your organizational management/project administration, unless specified in your award document. - \circ This does not apply to Research awards. - If there are significant changes to the leadership or senior staff of your organization and/or the project director, you must submit a personnel update.
+Refer to the How to Manage your NEA Award Handbook for details. - Changes in artists, participants, or project partners not identified as committed/confirmed in the approved project. - Addition or removal of auxiliary programming provided the activity is allowable and it does not impact the overall project scope.